 My Current Passive Income Investments

 Below is my latest passive income streams that I’ve been building since 1999.
 Our passive income allows both my wife and I to be stay at home parents to two children.
 Our next goal is to generate $300,000 in passive income by 2023 and relocate to Hawaii for kindergarten.

 Saving early and often is no sacrifice at all.
 Instead, the biggest sacrifice is living a life on someone else’s terms due to a lack of funds.

-If the amount of money you’re saving and investing doesn’t hurt, you’re not saving and investing enough.
+Remember, if the amount of money you’re saving and investing doesn’t hurt, you’re not saving and investing enough.
 At the end of the day, nobody cares more about your money than you.

 Now you know the best passive income investments, it’s time to get cracking!
 Your future self will thank you.